Below you will find some frequently asked questions related to Hot Prospects.

 - Check CRM for Hot Prospects once contacts are engaged!

-Note: Records must have a lead score higher than 1, more recent than 90 days, and scoring rules must be defined.
+Note: Records must have qualifying behavior more recent than 90 days, and scoring rules must be defined.

 Hot Prospects can be viewed from all integrated CRM’s through a tab, with the exception of Sugar which shows Hot Prospects in a dashlet which can be added on the home page for example.
 For information on where to find the Hot Prospects in your CRM, check out the CRM Integration section of the Knowledge Base and look up the integration guide for your CRM.